Randomized Empirical Processes by Algebraic Groups, and Tests for Weak Null Hypotheses: Influence function for the Mann-Whitney effect estimator and consistent variance estimates

-Due to the uniform consistency of used estimators, the asymptotic boundedness of $S_j$ and $H_j$ away from 0, and the continuity of the above influence function as a functional in $\wh S_j, \wh H_j$, and $\wh \sigma_j^2(t), j=1,2, $ we have established the consistency of the following estimator for the variance of $\sqrt{n} (\wh p-p)$:
+Due to the uniform consistency of the involved estimators, the asymptotic boundedness of $S_j$ and $H_j$ away from 0, and the continuity of the above influence function as a functional in $\wh S_j, \wh H_j$, and $\wh \sigma_j^2(t), j=1,2, $ we have established the consistency of the following estimator for the variance of $\sqrt{n} (\wh p-p)$:

-Now, for the randomized Mann-Whitney effect, we similarly receive the following consistent estimator for the asymptotic variance of $\sqrt{n}(\tilde p - \frac12)$:
+Now, for the randomized Mann-Whitney effect estimator, we similarly receive the following consistent estimator for the asymptotic variance of $\sqrt{n}(\tilde p - \frac12)$: